What is Early-Alert?

 As your advisor, we want to help clear the path for you.
-We want to talk about what is hindering you from being successful in the class, and connect you with resources that promote self-awareness, accountability and academic achievement.
+We want to talk about what challenges you are facing (both academic and non-academic), and connect you with resources that promote self-awareness, accountability and academic achievement.
+In addition, many of these resources can reduce or eliminate the stress you are experiencing to help you better focus on your studies.
 Understanding your academic future is imperative in completing your educational goals.
 We want to be able to discuss with you your goals, and develop a plan that will help you be successful.
 In addition, we want to be sure you are aware of how failing grades can affect your Academic Standing.

 For more information regarding Academic Standing, please go to the following link:

 If students actively participate in this process and work with their instructors and advisors, they may see: